LaasYath/pseudo-lang/README.md

 ## Architecture
 Front End:
-  - Shell: the closable window where the user can type in their pseudocode
+  - Shell Screen: the closable window where the user can type in their pseudocode
-  - Console: the closable output window where the user is able to see their executed code
+  - Console Screen: the closable output window where the user is able to see their executed code
   - Run Button: on press, activates interpretation and execution of the code written in the shell Back End:
-  -
+  - Keyword Identifier Module: identifies the keywords that the user types in, such as "delimeter" or "for loop"
+  - Change Keyword Color Module: highlights the keywords in specific colors when the keyword is typed and identified
+  - Interpreter Module: interprets the pseudocode
+      - Lexer: turns the sequence of characters in the pseudocode into a sequence of tokens
+      - Parser: takes the sequence of tokens and produces an abstract syntax tree
+      - Evaulator: interprets the abstract syntax tree
+  - Execute Function: executes the user's interpreted pseudocode and displays output in the Console Screen

 ## Contributors
 - Adya Bharadwaj
 - Crystal Wang
 - Laasya Yatham

-&copy; 2022 Adya Bharadwaj, Crystal Wang, Laasya Yatham.
+&copy; 2025 Adya Bharadwaj, Crystal Wang, Laasya Yatham.
 All rights reserved.

 [Markdown Guide](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)